ZeusEm/ISO_IEC-27001.2022/index.md

     *   **True.** The organization **must** establish criteria for its ISMS processes.
 This includes setting criteria for how these processes will be performed such as regularity, accountability, value generation, and end-to-end monitoring.
 The criteria provides the basis for the operational planning and control of the processes.
     *   **Relevant Clause:** 8.1 (Operational planning and control).

+### Case Study - II
+_Good Health Hospital has recently implemented  ISMS based on ISO/IEC 27001:2022.
+Indicate whether the following statements about Risk Assessment of the Hospital are True or False in relation to the requirements of ISMS based on ISO/IEC 27001:2022 :_

+*   _Risk assessment process shall be applied within and outside the scope of ISMS._

+    *   **False**.
+The risk assessment process is applied within the scope of the ISMS, not outside it.
+While there may be security considerations for assets outside the scope, the formal risk assessment process as part of the ISMS applies to assets and processes within the defined scope

+*   _All the controls in Annexure A shall be selected for any scope of ISMS._

+    *   **False**.
+It is not necessary to select all controls from Annex A. The selection of controls should be based on the organisation's specific risk assessment and treatment decisions.
+The controls in Annex A are a starting point, but not all of them will be necessary or appropriate for every organisation, or for every ISMS scope.
+The organisation must compare the controls identified in its risk assessment to those in Annex A to ensure no necessary controls are omitted.

+*   _Security requirements of patient records shall be included when selecting controls._

+    *   **True**.
+Security requirements related to patient records are part of the requirements of an ISMS, as they represent sensitive information that needs to be protected.
+The standard requires the identification and meeting of requirements regarding the preservation of privacy and protection of Personally Identifiable Information (PII) according to applicable laws, regulations and contractual requirements.

+*   _The information security risk treatment plan needs to be approved by risk owners._

+    *   **True**.
+The information security risk treatment plan must be approved by the risk owners.
+This ensures that those responsible for the risks are aware of, and agree with the proposed treatment actions.

+*   _To determine the risk level, potential consequence and likelihood values are required to be determined._

+    *   **True**.
+Determining the risk level involves assessing the potential consequences (impact) of a risk and the likelihood of it occurring.
+This is a fundamental part of the risk analysis process.
+The risk is a combination of impact and likelihood.

+*   _Information security risk assessments shall produce consistent, valid and comparable results._

+    *  **True**.
+The results of risk assessments should be consistent, valid, and comparable.
+This ensures that the risk assessment process is reliable and that the organisation can effectively compare risks and make informed decisions about their treatment.

+*   _Criteria for accepting the risks shall be developed and approved by management._

+    *   **True**.
+The organisation needs to establish and maintain risk acceptance criteria as part of its risk assessment process.
+These criteria should be developed, approved, and used to compare the results of risk analysis.

+*   _Identify risks associated with the loss of confidentiality, integrity and availability for information within the scope of the information security management system._

+    *   **True**.
+Identifying risks associated with the loss of confidentiality, integrity, and availability of information within the scope of the ISMS is a core requirement of the risk assessment process.

+---

+## Question Bank - Foundation Exam - Gap Assessments

+_You have been provided with various control measures that the companies have taken for the identified risks for their products and services.
+Please state whether it is ‘Conforming’ {C}  or ‘Non-Conforming’ {NC}:_

+*   **21.1 IT System Administrator creates and maintains user identities and user access rights based on request from HRMS but does not review and/reconciles user identities and user access rights [NC]**

+    *   This is non-conforming.
+The sources indicate that the full lifecycle of identities should be managed.
+This includes not only creation but also regular review and reconciliation of user access rights.
+This ensures that access is removed when no longer required, such as upon termination or change of responsibility.

+*   **21.2 The policies for information security are published on the internal shared folder.
+[NC]**

+    *   This is non-conforming.
+While publishing policies is necessary, they must also be communicated to and acknowledged by relevant personnel and interested parties.
+Simply placing them on a shared folder does not ensure that all relevant individuals are aware of and understand the policies.

+*   **21.3 Information Asset inventory is maintained with the details of the information assets, Asset owner for each asset but date of purchase, support contract details not included in Information Asset inventory [NC]**

+    * This is non-conforming.
+The sources state that an inventory of information and other associated assets, including owners, should be developed and maintained.
+While the description states the inventory includes asset owners, it is missing key details such as date of purchase and support contract details, which are important for managing the assets effectively.

+*   **21.4 SecureWell has a SOC team which collects threat intelligence from free threat feeds in their email, SOC team analyses the threat feeds for applicability to the organization and sends action items to the CIO for implementing the actions.
+[C]**

+    * This is conforming.
+The sources indicate that information relating to information security threats should be collected and analyzed to produce threat intelligence.
+It also specifies that a process for actioning threat advisories should be in place.
+The description indicates that these steps are being taken, though the source of the threat feed is perhaps not ideal.

+*   **21.5 ‘TreatWell’ processes sensitive health information of the patients.
+HR team takes Non-Disclosure Agreement (NDA) with all the employees as a commitment not to disclose sensitive information but the NDA does not specifically state applicability of the NDA after quitting the organization.
+Exit checklist does not include any clause about applicability of NDA [NC]**

+    *   This is non-conforming.
+The sources highlight that confidentiality or non-disclosure agreements should reflect the organization’s needs for the protection of information.
+It should clarify the employee's obligations even after they leave the organisation.
+The description indicates that the NDA does not explicitly address post-employment obligations and that the exit checklist is also missing this clause, therefore it is non-conforming.

+*   **21.6 ‘DoWell’ is a Business Process Outsourcing company providing backoffice support for financial institutions.
+DoWell processes KYC (Know Your Customer) info of the customers of their clients and hence stores KYC data in their database.
+DoWell has not framed a ‘Data Retention Policy’ and the database includes data of some customers who are no longer serviced by DoWell [NC]**

+    * This is non-conforming.
+The sources state that information should be deleted when it is no longer required.
+The description indicates that DoWell has not created a data retention policy and is storing data of customers that it no longer services, therefore it is non-conforming.

+*   **21.7 Media are disposed of using a formal procedure when they are no longer required.
+[C]**

+    *   This is conforming.
+The sources suggest that storage media should be managed through their entire lifecycle, including disposal.
+The description indicates that a formal procedure is in place for media disposal, which aligns with this requirement.
+Further details on the procedure may be necessary to confirm full conformance but from the information available, this is conforming.

 ---